coinbase/salus/docs/scanners/base.md

     multiple: # For a parameter that appears multiple times, just make it a list.
 Lists of lists are not supported
       - 'first'
       - 'second'
+    descriptive: true # Use your descriptive name in the yaml config
 ```